The Celebration: Plot

-Further exacerbating the tensions of the day, Helene's black boyfriend Gbatokai shows up, causing the racist Michael to lead most of the partygoers in singing the racist Danish song "Jeg har set en rigtig negermand", in order to offend him.
-Elsie later makes a toast where she makes insulting comments about her children, and accuses Christian of having an overactive imagination.
+Further exacerbating the tensions of the day, Helene's black boyfriend Gbatokai shows up, inciting conflict between him and Michael.
+Else later makes a toast where she makes insulting comments about her children, and accuses Christian of having an overactive imagination.
 She asks him to apologize for his earlier statements and accusations.
-Christian accuses Elsie of knowing about the abuse yet not intervening.
+Christian accuses Else of knowing about the abuse yet not intervening.
 Michael and two other guests eject Christian from the hotel.
 When Christian walks back in, they beat him and tie him to a tree in the woods outside the hotel.
+Gbatokai taunts Michael about Christian, causing the racist Michael to lead most of the partygoers in singing the racist Danish song "Jeg har set en rigtig negermand" ("I Have Seen a Real Negro Man"), in order to offend him.
 Christian unties himself and returns.
 Pia finds Linda's suicide note and gives it to Christian.

-Christian gives the note to Helene and she reads it aloud in front of the party guests.
-In the note, Linda states that she is overwhelmed by trauma from Helge's abuse.
-Helge admits to his misdeeds and leaves the dining room.
+Christian gives the note to Helene, and she reads it aloud in front of the party guests.
+In the note, Linda states that she is overwhelmed by trauma from Helge's abuse, explaining her suicide, and that she always loved Christian.
+Helge admits to his misdeeds, claiming it was all his children were good for, and leaves the dining room.
 Christian has a hallucination of Linda, causing him to faint.
 As he awakes, he learns from Helene that Michael is missing.
 Michael, also drunk, calls Helge outside and beats him severely.
 The following morning, while the family and guests eat breakfast, Helge comes in and speaks to the group.
 He admits to his wrongdoing and declares his love for his children.
 Michael tells his father to leave the table.
+Christian asks Pia to move to Paris with him, to which she accepts.